Jordan Webb: Return to Tampines Rovers

-He returned to former club Tampines Rovers after a season with Warriors FC for the 2018 Singapore Premier League season, with the Tampines Head Coach branding him as one of the best wingers in Singapore.
+Webb returned to former club Tampines Rovers after a season with Warriors FC for the 2018 Singapore Premier League season, with the Tampines Head Coach branding him as one of the best wingers in Singapore.
 He rejected an offer from a Portuguese 2nd tier side to re-sign for Tampines Rovers.

 In his second season with the club, he helped the Stags win the 2019 Singapore Cup.

 At the end of 2020, he left the club and Singapore and announced that he would be returning to Canada to continue his career.

-Atlético Ottawa
+Return to Canada

 On 13 April 2021, Atlético Ottawa confirmed the signing of Webb for the upcoming season.
 On 27 July Ottawa announced that the club had terminated Webb's contract by mutual consent due to a "personal situation."